Robust Model Selection and Nearly-Proper Learning for GMMs

 \section{Sparse Fourier Reconstruction: Full Version}

 In this section, we complete the proof of our main result on sparse Fourier reconstruction, Theorem \ref{thm:fourier-main}.
+The high-level outline of the proof is similar to the proof of Theorem \ref{thm:main-gmm}.
 The key lemma that goes into the proof is stated below.
 At a high level, the lemma states that if we know roughly where the Fourier support of the unknown Fourier-sparse signal $\mcl{M}$ is located, then we can successfully reconstruct it.

 \begin{lemma} Assume we are given $N, k, \eps , c$ with $0 < \eps < 0.1$.
 Let $l = \lceil \log kN / (\eps c) \rceil$ be some parameter.
 Let $\mcl{M}$ be a function that is $(k,1)$-simple.
 Also, assume that we are given a set $T \subset \R$ of size $N$ such that all of the support of $\wh{\mcl{M}}$ is within distance $1$ of $N$.
 Further, assume we are given access to a function $f$ such that